 This is a tutorial on how to use FINVIZ to find stocks that are in an uptrend.

 In this case, we want to find stocks that are in an uptrend.
-In other words, we want a list of companies whose share price has recently been going up.
+In other words, we want a list of companies whose share prices have recently been going up.

 To do this, we will be using Simple Moving Averages.